abel8260/DaysMAX/README.md

 ### DaysMAX Module

 The `DaysMAX` module offers a customizable interface that allows users to configure various parameters for more complex date calculations.
-It employs the **Strategy** design pattern to enable different calculation methods, providing flexibility for users who require specialized operations.
-This module also integrates user interface elements, enhancing the overall user experience.
+This module integrates user interface elements, enhancing the overall user experience.

 ## Usage